SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/scfinder.rst

 :ref:`scvsmag` uses the preferred origin for VS magnitude computation, and it should not run on a FinDer origin.
 In order to run *scfinder* and :ref:`scvsmag` on the same system, *scfinder* should be excluded from the list of potential preferred origins.
-This can be achieved by excluding the FinDer # *methodID* from preferred origins in the configuration of :ref:`scevent`:
+This can be achieved by explicitely defining a method priority list that does not include the FinDer *methodID* in the configuration of :ref:`scevent`:

 .. code-block:: sh